 University requirements for establishing residency for tuition purposes are independent from those of other types of residency, such as for tax purposes, or other state or institutional residency.
 These regulations were promulgated not to determine whether a student is a resident or nonresident of California, but rather to determine whether a student should pay University fees on an in-state or out-of-state basis.
 A resident for tuition purposes is someone who meets the requirements set forth in the Uniform Student Residency Requirements.
-These laws governing residency for tuition purposes at the California State University are California Education Code sections 68000-68090, 68120-68134, and 89705-89707.5, and California Code of Regulations, Title 5, Subchapter 5, Article 4, sections 41900-41916.
-This material can be viewed on the Internet by accessing the California State University's website at www.calstate.edu/GC/resources.shtml.
+These laws governing residency for tuition purposes at the California State University are California Education Code sections 68000-68085, 68120-68133, and 89705-89707.5, and California Code of Regulations, Title 5, Subchapter 5, Article 4, sections 41900-41916.
+Residency material can be viewed on the internet by accessing the website at www.calstate.edu/GC/resources.shtml.

-Each campus's Admissions Office is responsible for determining the residency status of all new and returning students based on the Application for Admission, Residency Questionnaire, Reclassification Request Form, and, as necessary, other evidence furnished by the student.
+Each campus' Admissions and Records Office is responsible for determining the residency status of all new and returning students based on the Application for Admission, Residency Questionnaire, Reclassification Request Form, and, as necessary, other evidence furnished by the student.
 A student who fails to submit adequate information to establish eligibility for resident classification will be classified as a nonresident.